kbilal-uddin/DynamicMapEngine/README.md

 - Platform: .NET 8
 - Database: None — this project is fully in-memory and stateless.
 - Execution Model: Synchronous, as no I/O or external service dependencies are involved.
-- Architecture: Clean layered structure with Controller → Processor → Handler
+- Architecture: Clean layered structure with Controller → Processor → Handler, all wired through Dependency Injection (DI).
 - Dynamic Resolution: Uses reflection to load the appropriate mapper at runtime.

 This project is ideal for systems requiring flexible and extensible model transformation pipelines without tightly coupling transformation logic.

 ##  Features

 - Bi-directional mapping (e.g., Google → Internal, Internal → Google)
 - Static and dynamic validation (pre- and post-mapping)
 - Extensible mapper registry system
 - Modular, test-driven architecture
+- Dependency Injection enabled for flexible and testable components
 - Ready for integration with external APIs and partners

 ---

 ## Architecture Overview
 The DynamicMapEngine project is designed with clean code principles and modularity in mind.
 Below are the core design patterns and implementation choices:

-### Clean Architecture Layers
+### Clean Architecture Layers & DI
 Controller → Processor → Handler
 This separation ensures a clean flow of responsibility:

-- Controller receives HTTP requests.
+- Controller receives HTTP requests, depends on interfaces and services injected by DI.
-- Processor orchestrates mapping logic and validation.
+- Processor orchestrates mapping logic and validation, injected with handlers.
-- Handler executes dynamic mapping logic.
+- Handler executes dynamic mapping logic, injected into processors.

 ### Interface-Driven Design
-Core components (IMapHandler, IMapProcessor, IObjectMapper<TSource, TTarget>) use interfaces to enforce contracts, enable inversion of control, and improve testability.
+Core components (IMapHandler, IMapProcessor, IObjectMapper<TSource, TTarget>, IModelTypeResolver, IMapperFactory) are structured using interfaces.
+This promotes:

+- Loose coupling
+- Easier unit testing via mocks or fakes
+- Flexible swapping of implementations without code changes

-### Mapper Factory
+### Mapper Factory & Dynamic Mapping Resolution
-A factory pattern (MapperFactory) is used to dynamically resolve the correct mapper implementation at runtime based on source and target types.
+- The MapperFactory dynamically resolves the correct IObjectMapper<TSource, TTarget> implementation via reflection at runtime.
+- This enables plug-and-play mappers for various sources without hardcoded dependencies.

 ### Dynamic Mapping Resolution
 The correct IObjectMapper<TSource, TTarget> implementation is resolved dynamically via reflection at runtime, enabling plug-and-play mappers for different sources (e.g., Google, Facebook).

 ### Unit Testing
-Comprehensive unit tests are implemented using xUnit to validate each mapper individually and ensure coverage for invalid or edge cases.
+- Comprehensive xUnit tests cover mappers, handlers, validation, and model resolution.
+- DI enables easy mocking of dependencies for isolated tests.

 ### Centralized Error Handling
 A custom ExceptionHandlingMiddleware is used to handle: